time / programming / media / notes / journaling / technology

 This is quite of a messy post and I may continue to edit and improve it, but I wanted to sort of timestamp how I feel right now.

-In the last year or so, I’ve had this minor internal conflict pretty regularly around the quantified-self-adjacent projects I’ve written.
-This was what I did all the time from 2019-2022, mostly writing tools that scrape/parse GDPR exports and combine it into a unified stream (HPI)
+In the last year or so, I’ve had this frequent internal conflict around the quantified-self-adjacent projects that I’ve written (Quantified Self is a weird overlap of technology, biometrics, and constant logging/reflection - to use technology to increase your self-knowledge through analyzing patterns of data you collect on yourself).
+This was what I did all the time from 2019-2022, mostly writing tools that scrape/parse GDPR exports and combine it a lifelog of sorts, to allow me to look back on what I was doing on particular days.

 At the time, I didn’t have many strong philosophical ideas about the use of technology.
-In fact, I was apathetic about most things.
+In fact (for reasons that are abundantly clear to me now), I was pretty apathetic about most things.

-Writing these data exporters made me much more capable at writing code in general, managing open source ‘communities’ (for whatever small following my tools have), and just figuring out how I want to spend my time.
+Writing these data exporters made me much more capable at writing code in general, managing open source communities, and just figuring out how I want to spend my time.

 I am happy to maintain the tools I still actively use, but I am not really writing many new tools.
 Nowadays, I will often just use an open source tool with an easy to parse storage format, or write my own instead of using a website (or… sometimes I just use pen & paper rather than trying to create a perfect searchable-tokenizable-backed-up system.
 Blasphemous!).
 There aren’t many other needs I have… I have messages from the few social media websites I use parsed, I have browser, CLI tool and music histories saved, I have markdown notes here and a good strategy for journaling using notebooks.
 I’m sort of done.

-Sometimes I look longingly at other peoples ‘digital gardens’, but having given a shot at using the popular tools and using one of my own creation a few times, I think the way my brain works doesn’t need all those features.
+Still… I will sometimes look longingly at other peoples ‘digital gardens’ (an attempt to organize your digital notes/ideas in a interconnected/interesting way), but having given a shot at using the popular tools (e.g., Obsidian) and using one of my own creation a few times, I think the way my brain works doesn’t need all those features.
 I like the flat file structure in the notes tab here - I basically re-invented a wiki.

 I like being able to just brain dump something onto physical paper instead of feeling I have to capture it ‘correctly’ or in a place that allows me to digitally search or recall things immediately.
 Its sort of fun to have to scroll through chronological notes and todos in my tiny notebook I take with me everywhere, it reminds me of what I was doing the day I took the note, even if its not ‘efficient’.

-I think the glorification of ‘efficiency’ ruined my ability to enjoy things for a few years.
+I think the glorification of ‘efficiency’ ruined my ability to enjoy things for a long time.
 ‘Efficiency’ for whom?
 I don’t know, I don’t think I have the answer to that yet.
-But I often catch myself wanting to optimize the fun out of life, or optimize away labor, and have to pause to reconsider if what I’m doing is something I really want to do.
-I don’t think I can adequately summarize it, but I think about the INTERLUDE: The Joy of Labor from this 3.5 hour RuneScape video essay quite often.
+But I often catch myself wanting to optimize everything in my life, or optimize away labor, and have to pause to reconsider if what I’m doing is something I really want to do.
+I think this really was solidified for me watching the INTERLUDE: The Joy of Labor from this 3.5 hour RuneScape video essay:

-In retrospect, one might argue the years of my life binging anime and dissosiating were me wasting my youth away (and sure, it is partly true), but it gave me a online social circle when I had nothing, and I think it was useful for me to get into something that was incredibly niche (weird, arthouse short films).
+In retrospect, one might argue the years of my life organizing & binging anime and dissociating playing OldSchool RuneScape were me wasting my youth away (and yes, it is true), but there are some silver linings.
+It gave me a online social circle when I had nothing, and I think it was useful for me to get into something that was incredibly niche (weird, arthouse short films).
 It gave me an opportunity to understand my relationship to media without outside influence (because no one else was writing or talking about these films).
-It taught me to be intentional with my time, and always be considering what is actually bringing me joy or teaching me something and what is just noise.
+In some sense, it let me think my own thoughts, instead of just defaulting to the cultural zeitgeist.

 I think exposing myself to that much media, animation, and film also just let me find things that really spoke to me, and changed my life for the better.
 The same themes or messages are probably present in books or film as well, but anime was the medium I attached myself to at the time.
 I’m glad I was able to find media that meant a lot to me, because generally positive and humanistic messages often acted as shields against my own apathy, and just inspired me to be better in my own relationships with others.

-Once you start collecting data on yourself its very easy to fall into a trap of wanting to collect everything, even if it may not be useful.
-I think calorie counting was very useful for me for about a year (I grasped a good understanding of nutrition labels, what foods were good/bad for me), but after that it was just an additional burden.
+Once I started collecting data on myself, it was incredibly easy for me to fall into a trap of wanting to collect everything, even if it may not be useful.
+I think calorie counting was very useful for me for about a year (I grasped a good understanding of nutrition labels, protein content, what foods were good/bad for me), but after that it was just an additional burden.
 I would pull out my phone everywhere to track food & water because having everything ‘organized’ or ‘tracked’ gave me some satisfaction, but often these little things I would impose on myself would prevent me from feeling or thinking what I was doing in the moment.

-It’s hard to advocate for a ‘reasonable’ amount of moderation when there are obvious benefits for all of these things.
-Understanding calorie counts/nutritional labels, backing up your data, saving your info from websites because they will eventually go down.
-There are lots of good reasons to be a bit proactive with this, and maybe its partly just my addictive personality that made me spiral and continue to collect data when I should have been reconsidering if it was useful to me.
+It was hard for my brain to not go off the deep end, when there are obvious benefits for all of these things.
+Understanding nutritional labels, backing up your data, using open source and local tools instead of websites which sell and trap your data — are all generally good things to do.
+There are lots of good reasons to be a bit proactive with this.
+It is probably partly my addictive tendencies that made me spiral and continue to collect data when I should have been reconsidering if the data itself was useful to me.

-I do think I find a lot of happiness and satisfaction in being able to combine all these disparate data sources into my feed, and being able to search/filter/sort through them.
+I do find a lot of happiness and satisfaction in being able to combine all these disparate data sources into my feed, and being able to search/filter/sort through them.

 - recording myself with my phone, often rambling for 20 minutes to just get everything out of my head (with a few post-processing scripts using a whisper script to get subtitles so they’re a bit more searchable)